 11.5 Sole Remedies.
-THIS SECTION 11 CONTAINS COMPANY’S ENTIRE LIABILITY, AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDIES, FOR INFRINGEMENT CLAIMS.
+THIS SECTION 11 CONTAINS SOLACE’S ENTIRE LIABILITY, AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDIES, FOR INFRINGEMENT CLAIMS.

 12. Indemnification by Customer

-Customer shall defend, indemnify and hold Solace harmless against any loss, damage or costs (including reasonable legal fees) incurred in connection with any claims, demands, suits, or proceedings made or brought against Solace by a third party (a) alleging that the Customer Data or Customer’s use of the Service in violation of this Agreement, infringes the intellectual property rights of, or has otherwise harmed, a third party; (b) based on a breach of any Data Protection Laws or a breach of this Agreement; or (c) caused by any negligent act or omission of Customer or its employees, contractors or agents (each a “Customer Indemnified Claim”); provided, that Solace (a) promptly gives written notice of the Customer Indemnified Claim to Customer; (b) gives Customer sole control of the defense and settlement of the Customer Indemnified Claim (provided that Customer may not settle or defend any Customer Indemnified Claim unless it unconditionally releases Solace of all liability); and (c) provides to Customer, at Customer’s cost, all reasonable assistance and information.
+Customer shall defend, indemnify and hold Solace harmless against any loss, damage or costs (including reasonable legal fees) incurred in connection with any claims, demands, suits, or proceedings made or brought against Solace by a third party (a) alleging that the Customer Data or Customer’s use of the Service (including any Third Party Services) in violation of this Agreement, infringes the intellectual property rights of, or has otherwise harmed, a third party (including Third Party Providers); (b) based on a breach of any Data Protection Laws or a breach of this Agreement; or (c) caused by any negligent act or omission of Customer or its employees, contractors or agents (each a “Customer Indemnified Claim”); provided, that Solace (a) promptly gives written notice of the Customer Indemnified Claim to Customer; (b) gives Customer sole control of the defense and settlement of the Customer Indemnified Claim (provided that Customer may not settle or defend any Customer Indemnified Claim unless it unconditionally releases Solace of all liability); and (c) provides to Customer, at Customer’s cost, all reasonable assistance and information.

 13. Limitation of Liability